Ukrainian Troops Pull Out Of Some Areas And Zelenskyy Postpones Foreign Trips Amid Russian Offensive

-KYIV, Ukraine (AP) — Ukrainian forces withdrew from some areas of the country’s east and battled Russian troops in others on Wednesday, as President Volodymyr Zelenskyy postponed all his upcoming foreign trips, underscoring the seriousness of the threat his soldiers are facing.
+(AP) — Ukrainian forces withdrew from some parts of the country’s northeast and battled Russian troops in other areas Wednesday, as President Volodymyr Zelenskyy’s decision to postpone all his upcoming foreign trips underscored the seriousness of the threat his soldiers face.

-Against that grim backdrop, U.S. Secretary of State Antony Blinken sought to reassure the ally of continuing American support, visiting a drone manufacturing facility in Kyiv on the second day of his trip.
+Against that grim backdrop, visiting U.S. Secretary of State Antony Blinken sought to reassure Ukraine of continuing American support, announcing a $2 billion arms deal.
+Most of the money comes from a package approved last month.

-The top diplomat is in Ukraine as Russian troops press a fresh offensive in northeast Ukraine’s Kharkiv region.
-It began last week, marking the most significant border incursion since the full-scale invasion began and forcing almost 8,000 local people to flee their homes.
-Together with Moscow’s weekslong effort to build on its recent gains in the eastern Donetsk region, the more than two-year war has entered a critical stage for Ukraine’s depleted army.
+The top diplomat’s trip comes as Russian troops press a new offensive in Ukraine’s Kharkiv region.
+It began last week, marking the most significant border incursion since the full-scale invasion began in 2022 and forcing thousands to flee their homes.
+In recent weeks, Moscow’s forces have also sought to build on gains in the eastern region of Donetsk.
+Taken together, the developments mean the war has entered a critical stage for Ukraine’s depleted army.

-Ukraine’s General Staff reported late Tuesday that troops fell back from areas in Lukyantsi and Vovchansk “in order to save the lives of our servicemen and avoid losses.”
+Ukraine’s General Staff reported late Tuesday that troops fell back from two areas in Kharkiv — Lukyantsi and Vovchansk — “in order to save the lives of our servicemen and avoid losses.”
+Russia said it had captured Lukyantsi.

-Vovchansk — just 5 kilometers (3 miles) from the Russian border and 50 kilometers (30 miles from the city of Kharkiv — has been the focus of much of the recent fighting, and Ukrainian and Russian troops battled in its streets on Wednesday.
+Vovchansk — just 5 kilometers (3 miles) from the Russian border — has been the focus of much of the recent fighting, and Ukrainian and Russian troops battled in its streets Wednesday.
 Oleksii Kharkivskyi, head of the city’s patrol police, said Russian troops were taking up positions in the city, while the Ukrainian General Staff said its forces were trying to flush them out.

-Gunfire could be heard in the background of a video Kharkivsky posted on his Instagram page.
+Gunfire could be heard in the background of a video the police official posted on his Instagram page.

+The Ukrainian presidential office said additional reinforcements were being deployed in the region, including army reserve units.

+At the dangerous juncture, Blinken was in Ukraine to highlight U.S. support, though most of the money he announced Wednesday, about $1.6 billion, comes from the $60 billion allotted to Ukraine in the supplemental foreign assistance legislation passed by Congress and signed by President Joe Biden, officials said.

 Russia is opening new fronts in order to stretch Ukraine’s army, which is short of ammunition and manpower, along the about 1,000-kilometer (620-mile) front line, hoping defenses will crumble.
 Russian artillery and sabotage raids have also been menacing Ukraine’s northern Chernihiv and Sumy regions.

-Zelenskyy said in his nightly video address Tuesday that the army has sent reinforcements to the Kharkiv and Donetsk regions.

-“It is too early to draw conclusions, but the situation is under control,” he said.
+The Russian Defense Ministry also claimed that its troops have retaken the village of Robotnye in the southern Zaporizhzhia region.
+Ukrainian forces had gained control of the village last August in what was seen as an important advance in a counteroffensive that eventually petered out.

+Elsewhere in Ukraine’s southern regions, an aerial attack on the central district of Kherson wounded 17 civilians, the regional prosecutor’s office said.
+And a Russian missile attack injured six people in Mykolaiv, according to Ukraine’s rescue service.

-The pace of Russia’s advance in the Kharkiv border region, where it launched an offensive late last week and has made significant progress, has slowed, the Institute for the Study of War said late Tuesday.
+Still, the Institute for the Study of War said late Tuesday that the pace of Russia’s advance in the Kharkiv border region, where it launched an offensive late last week and has made significant progress, has slowed.
 The Washington-based think tank said Moscow’s main aim there is to create a “buffer zone” that will prevent Ukrainian cross-border strikes on Russia’s Belgorod region.

 Even so, Zelenskyy’s office announced Wednesday he canceled all his upcoming foreign visits and would try to reschedule them.